The Advantage of Having Your Own Technical Analysis of the Market.

 The period length and averaging method can be changed to suit different trading styles and markets.

 TTM Squeeze – Developed by John Carter for various trading platforms, it measures the relationship between the Bollinger Bands and the Keltner Channels to find exceptionally low volatility areas that signify consolidation before a breakout.
 I learned about the Squeeze from one of John’s classes a number of years ago and have used it ever since as one of my main indicators for initiating a trade.
 The indicator set also has a momentum Histogram to give direction to the Squeeze breakout.
-I’ve found that the built-in histogram has a tendency to lag the move and use the MACD momentum histogram more often than not.
-The settings for the Bollinger Bands and the Keltner Channels used in the Squeeze are the same as above, namely:
+I’ve found that the built-in histogram has a tendency to lag the move, so I use the MACD momentum histogram more often than not.
+The settings for the Bollinger Bands and the Keltner Channels used in the Squeeze are the same as above, using the Closing Price of each bar, namely:

 Period Length – 20